-Permanently wet, saline, slow-flowing stream in autumn and spring
+- Permanently wet, saline, flowing stream in autumn and spring.

-Riparian vegetation included native and introduced species and appears to have largely recovered from the 2005 bushfire
+- Riparian vegetation included native and introduced species that were still in the process.of regenerating following the 2005 bushfire.

 About the location

-The river was given a fair rating because the site sampled showed moderate changes in ecosystem structure and some changes to the way the ecosystem functions.
-There was evidence of human disturbance, including nutrient enrichment, fine sediment deposition and weeds in the riparian zone in what is clearly a salt affected river.
+The river was given a Fair rating because the site sampled showed moderate changes in ecosystem structure and some changes to the way the ecosystem functions.
+There was evidence of human disturbance, including nutrient enrichment and fine sediment deposition as a result of a recent fire in the catchment in 2005.

-The site was only notable due to the presence of a flow-dependent macroinvertebrate (blackfly larvae) in both seasons sampled in 2015.
+The site was notable due to the presence of at least two flow-dependent macroinvertebrate species and three families of aquatic mites.

 Pressures and management responses